indico/indico-user-docs/user_guide/room_module.md

 ### The First Page

 The Room Booking Module first page depends on who is logged in.
 For most people, it shows the site _Map of Rooms_ that can be booked, as per the relevant menu option, on the left banner.
 The _Book a Room_ option, from the same menu, shows all the bookable rooms sorted by room number, together with the room capacity and equipment available.
-The _My Bookings_ menu option shows the bookings you have already done.
+The _My Bookings_ menu option shows the bookings you have already made.
 Room managers can see bookings/blockings of rooms they manage by using the _My Rooms / Room Blocking_  options, always on the left banner.

 ---